sarahforzley/universal-docs/api/endpoints.md

 }
 ```

-To call this API and specify the ID, you would do the following.
+To call this API and specify the ID, do the following:

 ```powershell
 Invoke-RestMethod http://localhost:5000/user/123